IgnacioMB/csvcli/README.md

 - Change the format:
   - You can convert from and to CSV, excel and parquet in any combination
   - You can change the delimiter of your CSV file

+## Python version
+Built on and tested on python 3.7.
+Installation on 3.7 tested and working.

 ## Global parameters